Simhyeon/cindex/docs/meta.md

 ### TODO

+* [x] Use dcsv cate for better csv spec and better maintainability
+* [x] Ditch thiserror + indexmap
+* [x] Make filter non panicking

+* [ ] To think about it...
+I think operate function was inherently failure.
+Since it always require the query syntax to expect column name first.
+	- 'SELECT * FROM table WHERE col-name = hello' works but,
+	- 'SELECT * FROM table WHERE hello = col-name' doesn't work Is this ok?
+Hmm...
+I think it might be ok.
+The reasons are
+	- People write the first way anyway.
+	- Cindex is not SQL, thus query syntax can differ, because why not.

 * [ ] Join functionality
 * [ ] <OR> variant for predicate
 - Currently all predicate are AND variant